JavaScriptPlayground/Template/README.md

   - `deno.lock` Lock file for all dependencies.
   - `import_map.json` [Import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) for all imports.
   - `build` Build configuration files.
+    - `copy_files_extension_filter.json` JSON array of extensions for files that should be copied to the dist folder.
     - `index.ts` Build configuration for [esbuild](https://esbuild.github.io).
 Only change this if you know what you are doing.
   - `types` Project type declarations.
     - `...` Declaration.